alejandracuadros/Electricity-Regulation-Prediction-Model/README.md

 # Electricity Market Forecasting Challenge
-Developed a machine learning model for electricity regulation predictions, working with probabilistic classification.

-## Overview
 This repository contains a solution for a data science competition, where the goal was to develop a predictive model using machine learning techniques.
 The project explores various optimizations, including hyperparameter tuning, feature engineering, and model selection.

 ## Dataset